chotiwitj/zero-2-k8s/README.md

-# 🎓 Zero to Kubernetes – Certificate Puzzle
+# 🎓 Zero to Kubernetes

+Sign up for account in [killercoda](https://killercoda.com/login).

+The session is free for 4 hours!

+## Hand - Dandy guide

+The [list of commands](https://github.com/MG40/zero-2-k8s/blob/main/ls-commands.md) that we will run through.

+## Challenge - Imperative

+It's [imperative](https://github.com/MG40/zero-2-k8s/blob/main/imperative.md) you do it now.

+##– Certificate Puzzle

 Deploy your own certificate app and earn your personalized Kubernetes certificate!

-## 🧩 The Challenge
+## 🧩 The Challenge - Declarative - Let the controller handle it!

 You’ve been given two incomplete Kubernetes manifests: